thierrymoudiki/thierrymoudiki.github.io/_posts/2026-04-01-techtonique-dot-net-down.md

 **IMPORTANT: The website [https://www.techtonique.net](https://www.techtonique.net) is down until further notice.**

-[https://www.techtonique.net](https://www.techtonique.net) contained an API for machine learning tasks (classification, regression, survival analysis, forecasting etc.).
+[https://www.techtonique.net](https://www.techtonique.net) contained an language-agnostic API for machine learning tasks (classification, regression, survival analysis, forecasting etc.).

 As a result, do not buy the Gumroad tutorial then.